Aurelia Metals Limited (ASX:AMI)

 • Strong cash flow and production growth were delivered, with Peak and Federation mines ramping up and expansion projects on track.
 Liquidity remains robust, and exploration is yielding positive results, positioning the company well for future copper and gold demand.

-• Q1 FY26 saw strong production, robust cash flow, and increased resources and reserves, with key projects like Federation and Great Cobar progressing ahead of plan.
-Costs are trending down, and guidance for FY26–28 remains unchanged, supported by a solid balance sheet.
+• Q1 FY 2026 saw strong production, robust liquidity, and significant resource and reserve growth, with key projects like Federation and Great Cobar ramping up ahead of plan.
+Costs are trending down, and the outlook for copper remains positive, supporting ambitious production targets.

 Fiscal Year 2025